 Optimized 3D stepover for 3D milling

 HSC point distribution...

 ...controlled for your specific machine

 Depending on the task, special residual stock machining strategies are available for 3D milling, such as for fillets or complex cavities.
 Path and height-oriented NC programs reduce machine run times.
 You also benefit from precise calculation of the milling areas in residual stock machining.

-3+2-axis milling programs can be easily generated in Tebis: The procedure is always the same whether programming 3-axis or 3+2-axis programs.
-Another advantage: The tilt direction can always be adjusted interactively, enabling you to remain flexible despite the high degree of automation.
+An additional benefit: The tilt direction can be adjusted interactively, enabling you to remain flexible despite the high degree of automation.